OpenMoonRay/openmoonray-docs/docs/scene-classes/display-filters/ToonDisplayFilter.md

         default: 0.00999999977648

-        <p class="jekyll-theme-minimal scene-class-attr-comment">The threshold for the normal-based ink outline</p>
+        <p class="scene-class-attr-comment">The threshold for the normal-based ink outline</p>

     </p>